aptos-foundation/AIPs/aips/aip-x.md

 - `Composable`: A wrapper for a `token-object` that acts as the root and can contain traits, digital assets, and fungible assets.
 - `Trait`: A wrapper for a `token-object` that serves as the child of the Composable, capable of holding digital assets and fungible assets.
 - `DA` (Digital Asset): A wrapper for a `token-object` representing the leaf of the tree and positioned as the child of the Trait.
-It can hold fungible assets.
+It can hold fungible assets and allow further extensibility in the hierarchy.

 The solution also embeds the composability mechanism, which entails transferring the token intended for composition to the target token for composition.
 This action freezes the transfer capability of the former and ultimately updates the uri of the latter.

 ## Rationale

 Composability was introduced in `AIP-10`, allowing objects to have ownership of other objects.
-However, it wasn't specifically crafted to facilitate hierarchical composition.
-This implies that objects could own other objects without a structured path to clearly define which ones should own others and which ones should not.
+However, it wasn't specifically crafted to facilitate hierarchical composition, a feature that is widely present in PFP NFT's NFT-trait relations, and in game assets' character-item relations.
+This lack of hierarchical composition implies that objects could own other objects without a structured path to clearly define which ones should own others and which ones should not, which could result in the potential corruption of assets from exo-collection objects.

 In the realm of tokens, creators willing to implement Composable NFT or cNFT will have to write the code for a defined-path composability mechanism.
 This might not be an issue for some, but some things need to be considered: